Edward L. Kafka

 Inchon Landing and Radioman Training

-Edward Kafka landed at Inchon in April 1952 and the military switched his MOS (military operational specialty) from surveyor to radioman while being stationed two miles from the front lines.
-While dealing with severe battles every day, he deciphered messages that were send through Morris Code from the outposts.
+Edward Kafka relates landing in Inchon in April 1952 and the military switched his MOS (military operational specialty) from surveyor to radioman.
+He describes while being stationed two miles from the front lines he received training to be a radioman.
+He relates deciphering messages that were send through Morris Code from the outposts while in many battles along the front lines.

 Share YouTube: